oinkbark/OinkCloud/values.md

 ### 3. Relativity
 - Listening intently
-- Validating the journey
+- Validating the journey via connective output
-- Determining connective output
+- Being present when needed the most

 ### 4. Opportunity
-- Being welcoming and inclusive
+- Freeing of friction; making the path of least resistance thoughtless
 - Choosing to use everything available
 - Expanding accessibility before audience

 ### 5. Intensity
-- Getting lost in time
+- Becoming lost in the moment of time; not letting the dreamers wake up
-- Making life feel real
+- Sensing the urgency of action and the gravity of inaction
 - Committing to being all in

 ### 6. Variety
-- Fulfilling current needs and expectations
+- Living in the future while supporting the present
-- Pushing the boundaries of human mastery
+- Building upon the scarring edge for memorable moments
-- Expanding concepts into new fields
+- Pushing the conceptual boundaries of human mastery into new fields